adamboy7/DSUwU/README.md

 Passing `None` as the script path (any case) keeps the slot disconnected, without creating any additional threads.
 Using `idle` instead (any case) marks the slot as connected and initializes a controller object, without creating any additional threads.
 Scripts can read and write to other slots (at a small risk of input race conditions), accessing a non-existent slot will automatically create it.

+Note that some clients may assume a slot 0 is the first slot, in which case a visual "off by one" quirk can happen.
+(I know, I'm probably doing it wrong.
+I'm a wierdo who wants slot 0 both availible and turned off :P)

 ## Running the viewer